pyladies/pyladies-kit/docs/organizer/difficult/responding.md

 These include things like harassing content in talks, or harassment that took place in a crowded space.

-Simply say "Thanks, this sounds like a breach of our {doc}`../../coc`.
+Simply say "Thanks, this sounds like a breach of our {ref}`coc`.
 I am going to convene a meeting of a small group of people and figure out what our response will be."

 ### Reports of more private harassment

-Offer the reporter/victim a chance to decide if any further action is taken: "OK, this sounds like a breach of our {doc}`../../coc` policy.
+Offer the reporter/victim a chance to decide if any further action is taken: "OK, this sounds like a breach of our {ref}`coc` policy.
 If you're OK with it I am going to convene a meeting of a small group of people and figure out what our response will be."
 Pause, and see if they say they do not want this.
 Otherwise, go ahead.

 ### Things not to do